Ohio Apple Orchard Guide

 Hirsch Fruit Farm & Market, Chillicothe

 Nestled among rolling hills, this roadside store sells 25 apple varieties, as well as other apple products such as butter, preserves, cider and apple rings.
 Apple lovers can order signature gift boxes that can be customized and shipped to recipients.
-Business is conducted within the store itself, but for one weekend a year in late September, the 40-acre orchard is open to the public during Hirsch’s Apple Harvest Open House (set this year for Sept.
-15 and 16).
-The event features apple picking, apple-butter-making, apple- and cider-tasting and other fall activities.
+Business is conducted within the store itself, but for one weekend a year in late September, the 40-acre orchard is open to the public during Hirsch’s Apple Harvest Open House.
+The event, features apple picking, apple-butter-making, apple- and cider-tasting and other fall activities.
 Visit Facebook pages for hours; 41 Seney Rd., Chillicothe 45601, 740/775-1037, facebook.com/hirschfruitfarm

 Burnham Orchards, Berlin Heights

 This place has been a part of Erie County since before there was an Erie County.
 Burnham Orchards, which celebrated its 200th anniversary in 2015, predated the county by 23 years and was originally part of the Firelands of the Connecticut Western Reserve, property given to those whose homes had been burned by the British during the American Revolution.